jhony2488/jhony2488/README.md

 However I tried to obtain a greater knowledge in the development area and from this I dedicated myself to study web development, I did some web development work during the time.
 In addition to being a web developer, I am also passionate about robotics with an emphasis on both commercial and residential automation, and my thirst for knowledge and continuous development encourages me to develop more and more.

 <h2 align="center">
-    These are the technologies I use and I have mastery
+    These are the technologies I use
 </h2>

 <h3 align="center">